 Sandra is designated as an Associate of the Chartered Institute of Arbitrators (ACIArb).
 She is an editor for the firm’s International Arbitration Blog and a contributor to the firm’s Class Actions blog.
 She is also a supervising lawyer for the Pro Bono Students Canada Dare to Dream Project, which delivers a mock trial program to Siksika First Nation students.
 She is also a regular volunteer with the Civil Claims Duty Counsel Project, and the Queen’s Bench Amicus Project, which provide pro bono legal advice to unrepresented litigants in the Alberta courts.

-Sandra obtained her BCL and LLB from the McGill University Faculty of Law.
+Sandra obtained her BCL and LLB / JD from the McGill University Faculty of Law.
 During law school, she was the Class President for two years, and the Director of the Innocence McGill Legal Clinic.
 She was also a founding executive member of the McGill Journal of Dispute Resolution.
-She was the recipient of numerous awards, and was inducted into the McGill Scarlet Key Society.
+She received numerous awards, and was inducted into the McGill Scarlet Key Society.
 She also completed an exchange program at the University of Copenhagen in Denmark.

 Sandra is a committee member for the City of Calgary’s Public Safety Citizen Oversight Committee and the CBA Inns of Court Committee.
-She is also a member of the Law Society of Alberta, the Canadian Bar Association, the Calgary Bar Association, the Association of Women Lawyers, the Canadian Association of Black Lawyers and a member-at-large for the Advocates' Society Commercial Litigation Practice Group.
+She is also a member of the Law Society of Alberta, the Canadian Bar Association, the Calgary Bar Association, the Association of Women Lawyers, and the Canadian Association of Black Lawyers.